zalo/zalo.github.io/_posts/2020-1-18-ellipsoids.md

 It is possible to take planar slices of many confocal ellipsoids to approximate a larger ellipsoid (while still retaining a low form-factor).

+* Note how these slices emulate a refracting lens when the two foci are on opposite sides of the plate.

 #### Practical Fresnel Reflectors

 This is a relatively complex shape to assemble.
 [There are great guides for building large, simplfied fresnel reflectors at home to focus sunlight.](http://www.dr-iguana.com/prj_FlatPackMirror/index.html)